arthurhsu/lovefield-ts/README.md

 * Lovefield-ts no longer ships minified JavaScript file.
 Instead, it provides
-  * A concatenated TypeScript file that you can directly include in your TypeScript project.
+  * A concatenated TypeScript file that you can directly include in your TypeScript project and compile to any module system you would like to use.
-  * A compiled ES6 JavaScript file with source map and TypeScript declarations.
+  * Pre-compiled ES5/ES6 modules with source map and TypeScript declarations.
     Just import it and use your existing packing/minifying config.
 * Lovefield-ts no longer uses flags to do compile-time control.
 Instead, a runtime options object will be used.
 The interface is defined in